siccar/siccar-react-example/README.md

 REACT_APP_SICCAR_BLUEPRINT_TX_ID = "<blueprint transaction id>"
 `

-Note: This script must be run to successfully use this react example.
+**Note: This script must be run to successfully use this react example.**

+**Note: You must be the owner, or at least a delegate, of the created wallets to be able to access them.**

 ### `npm start`